da21510/avl.github.io/principles/values.md

 ---
 layout: default
+title: Values
-title: Actions Expected
+description: Actions Expected
-description: "Perfect is the enemy of the good."
-navigation_weight: 2
 ---

-## Actions Expected
+## Values and Expectations

 ### 1. Be Honest
 * We are built on trust — always be honest with your team and with yourself